-As an example, you’ll complete a senior design project towards your construction management degree in collaboration with a team of your peers.
-Together, you’ll conceptualize, design and present a construction project that fulfills a real-world need.
+For example, you’ll complete a senior design project towards your construction management degree in collaboration with a team of your peers.
+Together, you’ll conceptualize, design, and present a construction project that fulfills a real-world need.
 You’ll present your project to industry leaders and employers, and may compete in international competitions.
-This gives you practical experience, an expanded professional network and perhaps even a pre-graduation job offer.
+This gives you practical experience, an expanded professional network, and perhaps even a pre-graduation job offer.

 Undergraduate students majoring in construction management with a GPA of 3.4 or higher are eligible to enter Florida Tech's FastTrack MBA program.
-Under the FastTrack program, students can take two graduate courses during their final undergraduate year which count towards both their B.S. and future MBA.
-Participants thus have already completed two of the ten courses required for an MBA.
+Under the FastTrack program, students can take two graduate courses during their final undergraduate year which count toward both their BS and their future MBA.
+Participants will have already completed two of the ten courses required for an MBA.
 This program is another way Florida Tech gives students a competitive advantage.

 Another reason Florida Tech is considered one of the best construction management schools is its campus facilities.
 Florida Tech construction management students share facilities with other engineering disciplines in the F.W.
 Olin Engineering Building, a state-of-the-art facility fully equipped with labs and tools needed for engineering studies.
 The Applied Computing Center and Academic Support Center located in Evans Library offer further assistance to ensure student success.